 We understand that medical information about you is personal and confidential.
-Be assured that we are committed to protecting that information.
+Be assured that our center for ambulatory surgery is committed to protecting that information.
 We are required by law to maintain the privacy of protected health information and to provide you with this Notice of our legal duties and privacy practices with respect to protected health information.
 We are required by law to abide by the terms of this Notice, and we reserve the right to change the terms of this Notice, making any revision applicable to all the protected health information we maintain.
 If we revise the terms of this Notice, we will post a revised notice and make paper copies of this Notice of Privacy Practices for Protected Health Information available upon request to our Privacy Officer.

-In general, when we release your personal information, we must release only the information needed to achieve the purpose of the use or disclosure.
-However, all of your personal health information that you designate will be available for release if you sign an authorization form, if you request the information for yourself, to a provider regarding your treatment or due to a legal requirement.
+In general, when our ambulatory surgery center releases your personal information, we must release only the information needed to achieve the purpose of the use or disclosure.
+However, all of your personal health information that you designate will be available for release if you sign an authorization form, if you request the information for yourself, to a provider regarding your treatment, or due to a legal requirement.

 2. How We May Use and Disclose Your Protected Health Information

-For treatment: We may disclose your medical information to doctors, nurses, and other health care personnel who are involved in providing your health care.
+- For treatment: Our center for ambulatory surgery may disclose your medical information to doctors, nurses, and other healthcare personnel who are involved in providing your healthcare.
 We may use medical information to provide you with medical treatment or services.
 For example, your doctor may be providing treatment for an orthopedic problem and need to make sure you don’t have any other health problems that could interfere.
 The doctor might use your medical history to determine what method of treatment (such as a drug or surgery) is best for you.
 Your medical information might also be shared among members of your treatment team, or with your pharmacist(s).

-To obtain payment: We may use and/or disclose your medical information to bill and collect payment for your health care services or to obtain permission for an anticipated plan of treatment.
+- To obtain payment: Our ambulatory surgery center may use and/or disclose your medical information to bill and collect payment for your healthcare services or obtain permission for an anticipated plan of treatment.
 For example, for Medicare or an insurance company to pay for treatment, we must submit a bill that identifies you, your diagnosis, and the services provided to you.
 As a result, we will pass this type of health information on to an insurer to help receive payment for your medical bills.
 You may instruct us not to disclose your health information to your insurance company for payment or operations purposes, but we are only required not to so disclose if you pay for the medical services you receive from us in full out-of-pocket at the time services are rendered.

-For health care operations: We may use and/or disclose your medical information during operating our practice.
-For example, we may use your medical information in evaluating the quality of services provided, or disclose your medical information to our accountant or attorney for audit purposes.
+- For healthcare operations: Our center for ambulatory surgery may use and/or disclose your medical information during operating our practice.
+For example, we may use your medical information in evaluating the quality of services provided or disclose your medical information to our accountant or attorney for audit purposes.

-We may use or disclose your health information without your consent, authorization or the opportunity to verbally agree or object for the following purposes:
+Our ambulatory surgery center may use or disclose your health information without your consent, authorization, or the opportunity to verbally agree or object for the following purposes:

-We may disclose information relating to an individual’s death to coroners, medical examiners or funeral directors, and to organ procurement organizations relating to organ, eye or tissue donations or transplants.
+- We may disclose information relating to an individual’s death to coroners, medical examiners, funeral directors, and organ procurement organizations relating to organ, eye, or tissue donations or transplants.

-We may use or disclose to a business associate or institutionally related foundation your demographic information, dates of care, department of service information, treating physician, outcome information and health insurance status for fundraising activities.
-You have the right to opt out of receiving such communications by contacting our Privacy Officer at the contact information below.
+Our center for ambulatory surgery may use or disclose to a business associate or institutionally related foundation your demographic information, dates of care, department of service information, treating physician, outcome information, and health insurance status for fundraising activities.
+You have the right to opt-out of receiving such communications by contacting our Privacy Officer at the contact information below.

 4. Use and Disclosure Requiring Patient Opportunity to Object

-Under HIPAA, we are permitted to disclose your health information without your written consent or authorization to a family member, other relative, close friend or any other person identified by you, if the information is directly relevant to that person’s involvement in your care or payment for your care.
-We may also use or disclose protected health information to a public or private entity authorized by law or by its charter to assist in disaster relief efforts, for coordinating with such entities the use or disclosure to your family, relatives, friends or others identified by you.
+Under HIPAA, we are permitted to disclose your health information without your written consent or authorization to a family member, another relative, a close friend, or any other person identified by you, if the information is directly relevant to that person’s involvement in your care or payment for your care.
+We may also use or disclose protected health information to a public or private entity authorized by law or by its charter to assist in disaster relief efforts, for coordinating with such entities the use or disclosure to your family, relatives, friends, or others identified by you.
 If you are able and available to agree or object, we will give you the ability to object prior to making this notification.
-If you are unable or unavailable to object, our health care professionals will use their best judgment in communication with your family and others.
+If you are unable or unavailable to object, our healthcare professionals will use their best judgment in communication with your family and others.

 5. Use and Disclosures Requiring Patient Authorization

-There are certain use and disclosures of your protected health information that require your written authorization.
-We must obtain your authorization to use or disclose protected health information for purposes of marketing activities, unless such activities involve face-to-face communications made by us to you or a promotional gift of nominal value provided to you by us.
-Refill reminders or communications about a drug or biologic that is being prescribed for you are not marketing activities that require your authorization, unless we receive, remuneration for such communications that is not reasonably related to our cost is making the communication.
-Further, communications regarding case management or care coordination or to direct or recommend alternative treatments, therapies, health care providers or settings of care do not require your authorization, unless we receive financial remuneration in exchange for making the communication.
+There are certain uses and disclosures of your protected health information that require your written authorization.
+Our ambulatory surgery center must obtain your authorization to use or disclose protected health information for purposes of marketing activities unless such activities involve face-to-face communications made by us to you or a promotional gift of nominal value provided to you by us.
+Refill reminders or communications about a drug or biologic that is being prescribed for you are not marketing activities that require your authorization unless we receive remuneration for such communications that are not reasonably related to our cost of making the communication.
+Further, communications regarding case management or care coordination or to direct or recommend alternative treatments, therapies, healthcare providers or settings of care do not require your authorization, unless we receive financial remuneration in exchange for making the communication.

 We must obtain your authorization for any disclosures that constitute the sale of protected health information.
 Other use and disclosure of protected health information not covered in this notice or the laws that apply to us will be made only with written authorization from you.
 If you provide permission to use and disclose medical information about you, you may revoke that permission, in writing, at any time.
 You understand that we are unable to take back any disclosure we have already made with your permission and that we are required to retain records of the care that we provide to you.

-You have rights about your health information.
-If you wish to exercise any of these rights, please contact the Center.
+You have rights to your health information.
+If you wish to exercise any of these rights, please contact our ambulatory surgery center.
 Specifically, you have the following rights:

-You have the right to request that we limit how we use or disclose your medical information for treatment, payment and healthcare operations.
-We will consider your request, but are not legally bound to agree to the restriction, unless it relates to the nondisclosure of certain health information to your insurance company for payment or operations purposes that relates solely to medical services we provide and that you pay for in full.
+- You have the right to request that we limit how we use or disclose your medical information for treatment, payment, and healthcare operations.
+We will consider your request but are not legally bound to agree to the restriction unless it relates to the nondisclosure of certain health information to your insurance company for payment or operations purposes that relate solely to medical services we provide and that you pay for in full.
 In all other cases, we will agree to your request if it is reasonably feasible for us to do so.
 To request confidential communications, you must make your request in writing to the Privacy Officer.
 We will not ask you the reason for your request.
 Your request, however, must specify how or where you wish to be contacted.
 If we agree to a requested restriction, it is binding on us.